StrataEdition/Umwelt-EPK/index.md

 ---

-*Across its runtime, Onas Ueno builds immersive soundscapes that shift and fragment like thoughts mid-formation.
-Blending ambient atmospheres, digital dissonance, and tactile textures, **Umwelt** sketches a fragmented world—half hyper-real, half doodle.
-The title, Umwelt—borrowed from the German term for 'the world as experienced by a particular organism'—serves as a guiding principle in the formation of the songs, allowing the sounds to evolve with a sense of self-determination.*
+*Across its runtime, Onas Ueno builds immersive soundscapes that shift and fracture like thoughts mid-formation.
+Blending ambient atmospheres, digital dissonance and tactile textures, Umwelt sketches a fragmented world; half hyper-real, half doodle.
+The title, Umwelt, borrowed from the German term for ‘the world as experienced by a particular organism’, serves as a guiding principle in the formation of the songs, allowing the sounds to evolve with a sense of self-determination.*

 <img src="UmweltCover.jpg" alt="Umwelt Cover" class="centered-image">